Defining Schemas

 - Type changes — new columns default to

 string.
-Changing an existing column’s type requires manual pipeline update.
+Changing an existing column’s type requires manual pipeline update. - JSON/XML data — these use a single

-_json or _xml field, so column-level evolution does not apply.
+_jsonor_xmlfield, so column-level evolution does not apply.

 Example